 Failure to Maintain Health Insurance

-Willful failure on the part of the Exchange Visitor and/or any J-2 dependents to maintain the required insurance will result in the termination of your J program.
+Willful failure on the part of the Exchange Visitor and/or any J-2 dependents to maintain the required insurance will result in the termination of their J-1 exchange visitor program.

 Private Health Insurance Providers